 The exams are based entirely upon the Fundamentals and Professional Practice Soil Science Exams Competency Areas and Performance Objectives.
 These documents are available free online.

 The competency areas and performance objectives were developed by surveying soil scientists from across the USA asking what a minimally competent soil scientist needs to know.
 This survey also established the relative proportion of knowledge that professional soil scientists need in the different competency areas.
 The competency areas and performance objectives are periodically updated in order to insure they reflect the current knowledge necessary for any minimally competent soil scientist.
-The most recent update was in 2013.
-It was completed by the CSSE in conjunction with a review by soil scientists from across the USA.

 What is the balance of coverage among the Competency Areas and Performance Objectives?